-- (2) Audit-related Fees billed in fiscal 2004 and fiscal 2003 consisted of audits of the Company's distributors, accounting assistance to the Company's subsidiaries and audits performed in connection with the Company's employee 401(k) savings plan.
-In fiscal 2004, the Audit-related Fees also consisted of services in connection with the implementation of Section 404 of the Sarbanes-Oxley Act of 2002. - (3) Tax Fees in fiscal 2004 and fiscal 2003 consisted of tax compliance assistance and related services and transfer pricing review.
+- (1) Audit-Related Fees billed in fiscal 2005 and fiscal 2004 consisted of audits of the Company's distributors, accounting assistance to the Company's subsidiaries, and audits performed in connection with the Western Digital Corporation 401(k) Plan.
+Audit-Related Fees billed in fiscal 2004 also included services in connection with the implementation of Section 404 of the Sarbanes-Oxley Act of 2002. - (2) Tax Fees in fiscal 2005 and fiscal 2004 consisted of tax compliance assistance and related services and transfer pricing review.

 The Audit Committee has adopted a policy regarding the pre-approval of audit and non-audit services to be provided by the Company's independent accountants.
 The policy provides that KPMG LLP is required to seek pre-approval by the Audit Committee of all audit and permissible non-audit services by providing a description of the services to be performed and specific fee estimates for each such service.
-The Audit Committee has delegated to the Chairman of the Audit Committee the authority to pre-approve audit-related and permissible non-audit services and associated fees up to a maximum for any one audit-related or non-audit service of US\$25,000, provided that the Chair shall report any decisions to pre-approve such audit-related or non-audit services and fees to the full Audit Committee at its next regular meeting for ratification.
-One-hundred percent (100%) of the Audit-related Fees, Tax Fees and All Other Fees billed by KPMG on or after May 6, 2003, including during all of fiscal 2004, were approved by the Audit Committee pursuant to regulations of the Securities and Exchange Commission.
+The Audit Committee has delegated to the Chairman of the Audit Committee the authority to pre-approve audit-related and permissible non-audit services and associated fees up to a maximum for any one audit-related or non-audit service of US\$50,000, provided that the Chairman shall report any decisions to pre-approve such audit-related or non-audit services and fees to the full Audit Committee at its next regular meeting for ratification.
+One-hundred percent (100%) of the Audit-Related Fees and Tax Fees billed by KPMG during fiscal 2004 and fiscal 2005 were approved by the Audit Committee pursuant to regulations of the Securities and Exchange Commission.